● To enhance the knowledge and understanding about food, nutrition and lifestyle cultures

 ○ Podcast: interviews with various dietitians and Chefs from around the world.

 ○ Blog: boutique travel, food and nutrition-related topics and a special Café Stories feature, categorized by location.

 ○ Global Dietitian Directory of dietitians and licensed nutritionists based on location and

 ● To help individuals by means of:

 ○ 1:1 nutrition counseling via telehealth.
-Specialties: women’s health, nutrition for sports and fitness.
+Specialties: women’s health, nutrition for sports and fitness and epigenetics.

 ○ Cultural Programs based on different areas around the world.
-All programs will be 4-weeks in which you will meet with Kelly once in the beginning and once upon completion.
-There will be a mix of video, readings, handouts, and (fun) quizzes to help you learn more and live healthier and happier.
+All programs will be 4-weeks in which you will meet with Kelly once during the first week of the program and once upon completion.
+There will be a mix of video, readings, handouts, and (fun)quizzes to help you learn more and live healthier and happier.
 Programs based on a combination of evidence based research, experiences and common sense.